michaelfdeberry/overseer/README.md

 ## Caveats

-The recommended way to add Overseer to your network would be to host the application on a Raspberry Pi running Rasbian Lite.

 Overseer can potentially run alongside Octoprint on an Octopi instance.
 However, this hasn't been tested and it is not recommended unless using a device with a multi-core processor.

-The following instructions above should work on any other Debian based Linux distribution.
+The recommended way to add Overseer to your network would be to host the application on a Raspberry Pi running Rasbian Lite.
+However, the above instructions should work on any Debian based Linux distribution.

 ## Usage